sf-wdi-37/project-1/presentation-guidelines.md

+### Presentation Requirements

+- Set aside time to consider what you want to show to your audience; don't "wing it."

+- Have the windows and files that you want to show off open before you start your presentation.
+Also, close other windows that might be distracting during your presentation.

+- Copy your code snippets and explanation into your readme.

 ### Presentation Tips
-- Set aside some time to consider what you want to show to your audience; don't "wing it."

-- Copy your code snippets and explanation into your readme and/or slides.

 - Zoom your browser window to 150%.

 - If showing your text editor, zoom in on your text editor or set font size to at least 20px.

 - Speak loudly enough so the people in the back of the room can hear you!

+- Have fun!